Love Letter for Seven Speakers

 4–5pm, Saturday 27th July

-Please book via Evenbrite here
+Please book via Eventbrite here

 In response to Civic Duty, writer and researcher Derica Shields presents a new reading accompanied by sound work – an oral letter to Black people surviving the UK welfare state.
+Initiated by Milika Muritu.

 Since August 2017, Derica has interviewed seven Black Londoners about their encounters with social services.
 As that project comes to a close, she reflects on the experience in the form of a letter that draws on the texts informing the project and converses with the anonymised interviews.
 This work honours the creative resourcing involved in survival and political (self-)education as a strategy to stop us feeling “quite so crazy”, to draw on the US writer Audre Lorde, when we are gaslighted by the British state.